MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 >**Results** : After completing this exercise, you will be able to

-### Exercise 2:
+### Exercise 2: Calling a Web API using Server-Side Code

 #### Scenario

-After...
+In this exercise, you will first configure HttpClient in the Startup.cs file.
+You will then create MVC controller and write httpClient get method.
+After that you will call Web API Service GET method.
+Finally, you will write httpClient post method and call Web API Service POST method and then run the application.

 The main tasks for this exercise are as follows:

-1. Calling a Web API Service GET method
+1. Calling a Web API Service GET method.

-2. Run the Application
+2. Run the Application.

-3. Calling a Web API Service POST method
+3. Calling a Web API Service POST method.

-4. Run the Application
+4. Run the Application.

 #### Task 1: Calling a Web API Service GET method